Most Famous Sculptures and Paintings of Michelangelo

 The artwork depicts nude figures and portrayed the separation of the blessed and the damned.
 He did this by showing the saved ascending (to heaven) on the left and the damned descending (to hell?) on the right.

-The standing nude male statue represents the Biblical hero David and was a favoured subject in the art of Florence.
+The standing nude male statue represents the Biblical hero David and was a favored subject in the art of Florence.

-This famous sculpture soon came to symbolize the defence of civil liberties with the eyes of David, like a warning glare, turned towards the direction of Rome.
+This famous sculpture soon came to symbolize the defense of civil liberties with the eyes of David, like a warning glare, turned towards the direction of Rome.

 Dome of St. Peters Basilica